SHAREHOLDER ALERT: Levi & Korsinsky Notifies James River Group Holdings, Ltd.(JRVR) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in James River Group Holdings, Ltd. ("James River" or the "Company") (NASDAQ: JRVR ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+04, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in James River Group Holdings, Ltd. ("James River" or the "Company") (NASDAQ: JRVR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of James River investors who were adversely affected by alleged securities fraud between August 7, 2023 and November 7, 2023.
 Follow the link below to get more information and be contacted by a member of our team: